- <div

-Guglielmi, R. S., & Brekke, N. C. Narrowing the U.S. Gap: A latent growth moderated mediation model of math achievement and postsecondary attainment: Focusing on context-Invariant predictors.
+Guglielmi, R. S., & Brekke, N. C. (in press).
+A latent growth moderated mediation model of math achievement and postsecondary attainment: Focusing on context-Invariant predictors.
 Journal of Educational Psychology.

 Guglielmi, R. S., & Brekke, N. C. (2017).
 A framework for understanding cross-national and cross-ethnic gaps in math and science achievement: The case of the U.S. Comparative Education Review, 61, 176-213.